CJS4102EN - Criminal Justice Research Methods and Statistics II

 Contextually informed

-The criminal justice field is a unique ministry context, and a course on criminal justice research would help practitioners and the community as a whole apply broader biblical principles to specific criminal justice issues.
+The criminal justice field is a unique ministry context, and a course on criminal justice research helps practitioners and the community as a whole apply broader biblical principles to specific criminal justice issues.

 Interculturally focused

 A large part of criminal justice research focuses on the issues of culture and equity.
 Criminal justice values can change among differing cultures.
-Research should take this into account.
+Research takes this into account.

 Practically minded

-Research and statistics provides meaningful data to evaluate, examine and describe current trends in criminal justice.
+Research and statistics provide meaningful data to evaluate, examine and describe current trends in criminal justice.
 It is very practical.

 Experientially transformed